cardano-foundation/testnets-cardano-org/resources/content/articles/en/2021-02-03_07-00-00_learning-glow-by-example.md

 -   Identify the participants of a contract with `@interaction`

 When an instruction is annotated with the participant's name, that value is private for the participant.
-Like `@verifiably(Seller)`
+Like `@verifiably!(Seller)`

 -   There are clear instructions for `deposit!` and `withdraw!`